cmu-hgc-mac/grafana_hgcdb_dashboard/README.md

 # Grafana_HGCDB_Dashboard
-This is a dashboard for [Grafana](https://github.com/grafana/grafana?tab=readme-ov-file) to monitor the HGCDB database.
+This is a dashboard provided by [Grafana](https://github.com/grafana/grafana?tab=readme-ov-file) to monitor the HGC Postgres database.

 ## Download Grafana
 - [Get Grafana](https://grafana.com/get) from